SamKouteili/faust-ondemand-exploration/README.md

 In the table above, the clock is a binary stream that triggers on demand computation.
 The integrator thus only computes for the samples that have been triggered, before the result is then upsampled in a constant way.

 It is relevant to note that, supposing a sort of 'pit' in the clock stream (where we have a stream of ones, followed by some zeros, and then more ones), the ondemand operator does not recurse back through operations, nor does it linearly interpolate.
-It simply assigns constant values to all untriggered samples.
+It simply assigns constant values to all untriggered samples, and works from there.

-### Formalization of the ondemand primitive
+### Formalizations of ondemand properties

 [[source]](https://github.com/orlarey/faust-ondemand-spec/blob/newmaster/spec.pdf) The vast majority of Faust primitives, like $+$, are operations on *signals*.
 The $\mathtt{ondemand}$ primitive is very different.
 It is an operation on *signal processors* of type $\mathbb{P}\rightarrow\mathbb{P}$.
 It transforms a signal processor $P$ into an ondemand version.